 - Check out other things to do near Pinnacles National Park.

-If you do a Google (or any) search for Pinnacles National Park, there’s a good chance that the image you’ll see as a preview is off a huge cave or people passing through it.
-This is what I initially saw that drew me to this NP and as I later learned, that is actually called Bear Gulch Cave and here’s what you need to know about it:
+If you do a Google (or any) search for Pinnacles National Park, there’s a good chance that the image you’ll see as a preview is of a huge cave or people passing through it.
+This is what I initially saw that drew me to visit Pinnacles and as I later learned, this place is called Bear Gulch Cave and here’s what you need to know about it:

 - It’s located on the southern side of the NP park.